Aakashh-yadav/react-basics/context_02/LinkedIn_Post.md

-# LinkedIn Post for React + Vite Template
+# LinkedIn Post for Context API with Local Storage

-🌟 Excited to share my latest project: React + Vite Template!
+🌟 Excited to share my latest project: **Context API with Local Storage!**

-This template provides a minimal setup to get React working seamlessly with Vite, featuring Hot Module Replacement (HMR) and ESLint rules for a smooth development experience.
+This project showcases how to effectively manage state in a React application using the Context API while leveraging Local Storage for persistent data storage.

-Key Features:
+**Key Features:**
-- Dynamic Product Card: Showcase products with images, titles, ratings, and prices, all styled for both light and dark modes.
+- **State Management:** Utilize the Context API to manage global state across components seamlessly.
-- Theme Toggle: Easily switch between light and dark themes with a user-friendly toggle button.
+- **Local Storage Integration:** Store and retrieve data from the browser's Local Storage, ensuring data persistence even after page refreshes.

-Whether you're starting a new project or looking to enhance your React skills, this template is designed to help you get up and running quickly!
+- **User-Friendly Interface:** A clean and intuitive UI built with React, enhancing user experience.

-Check it out and let me know your thoughts!
+Whether you're looking to learn about state management in React or need a template for your next project, this project is designed to help you get started quickly!

 🔗 [GitHub Repository Link]

-#React #Vite #WebDevelopment #JavaScript #OpenSource #UI #UX
+#React #Vite #WebDevelopment #JavaScript #OpenSource #StateManagement #LocalStorage